Ricardoipr/FolderSynch/README.md

 ---

 ##  Important notes
-- The source folder is not included in the repository, you must use a local test folder to use the program
+- The source folder is not included in the repository, you must use a local test folder to use the program.
+- The log file can be either a full path to a file, or a folder path.
+In case of the latter, a default file name "sync.log" will be created.
-- To stop the program, press Ctrl + C
+- To stop the program, press Ctrl + C.